RSS Feed Widget for WordPress

 WordPress comes in two versions:

-There is little difference between these when you use them but behind the scenes there are some subtle differences that affect widget users.
+There is little difference between these when you use them but behind the scenes, there are some subtle differences that affect widget users.
 WordPress.com sites (the free hosted version) do not support JavaScript in the same way as non-freebie WordPress sites.
-In addition, to prevent their servers being used to run heavy script loads, JavaScript is generally disallowed.
-The way WordPress does this is to strip out code which they perceive can cause problems with their server security or loading.
-The specifics are explained in a WordPress.com support page.
+In addition, to prevent their servers from being used to run heavy script loads, JavaScript is generally disallowed.
+The way WordPress does this is to strip out code that they perceive can cause problems with their server security or loading.
+The specifics are explained on a WordPress.com support page.

 What can I use an RSS feed widget for?

-Typical uses of such a feed would include an RSS feed from yours or other blogs with related content, news feeds, product feeds from affiliates to eCommerce stores, financial or trading information – your imagination is the limit really as there are RSS feed from millions of data sources available.
-Adding these data feeds can really bring a site to life with site-relevant content that updates in real time.
+Typical uses of such a feed would include an RSS feed from yours or other blogs with related content, news feeds, product feeds from affiliates to eCommerce stores, and financial or trading information – your imagination is the limit really as there is an RSS feed from millions of data sources available.
+Adding these data feeds can really bring a site to life with site-relevant content that updates in real-time.

 WordPress RSS URLs